 Two girls are selected from each Girls State program to attend Girls Nation, a national government training program.
 Girls Nation “senators” meet for a week in Washington, D.C., where they run for political office, campaign for the passage of legislation and possibly meet with state Representatives and Senators.
 Capping off the week of Girls Nation is oftentimes a meeting with the President of the United States at the White House.

 Girls who are legal residents of the United States and have successfully completed their junior year of high school and who have at least one more semester of high school remaining are considered.
-Previous participants of a Girls State competition are not allowed to attend a second session.
+Previous participants of a Girls State session are not allowed to attend a second session.
 Only those who illustrate leadership, character, loyalty, and service in their schools and community should be considered.
 Merit and ability are the basis for evaluation during the actual citizens selection process.

 Information is also available from your local High School Counselor.